Testing for antibodies after a COVID-19 vaccine

 AstraZeneca has conducted a trial in the UK and Brazil that include participants receiving different spacing between doses.
 The finding showed that a longer gap (two to three months) led to a greater immune response, but the overall participant numbers were small.

-According to Public Health England, the Oxford-AstraZeneca vaccine provides significant protection against hospitalisation at 21 days after the dose one until 2 weeks after the second dose.
+According to Public Health England, the Oxford-AstraZeneca vaccine provides significant protection against hospitalisation from 21 days after dose one until 2 weeks after the second dose.
 This evidence suggests that the first dose might provide protection against severe COVID-19 disease.
 MHRA has also stated that, although optimal efficacy was achieved through two doses, both vaccines “offer considerable protection after a single dose, at least in the short term.”

 A paper published in the New England Journal of Medicine stated that the efficacy of the Pfizer-BioNTech vaccine was 52.4% between the first and second dose (spaced 21 days apart).

 The PHE Green Book indicates that short term protection for this vaccination starts after 10 days from the first dose.
 Looking at the data from day 15 to 21 on the Phase III trial, they have calculated that the efficacy against Covid-19 symptoms to be at around 89%.
-However, Pfizer has that there is no evidence how much the protection lasts beyond 21 days.
+However, Pfizer has that there is no evidence of how much the protection lasts beyond 21 days.

 How long will my immunity last?